Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 Businesses That Rent Vehicles

-Businesses that rent vehicles for business travel, trade shows, or job site use need hired auto coverage for that rental period.
+Businesses that rent vehicles for business travel, trade shows, job site use, or any other business purpose need hired auto coverage for that rental period.
 Counter insurance at the rental desk is not the right answer.

 Any Employer Who Reimburses Mileage

-If your business reimburses employees for business mileage, you’re acknowledging they drive their own vehicles for work.
+If your business reimburses employees for business mileage, that's a strong indicator of non-owned auto exposure — you're acknowledging they drive their own vehicles for work.
 The liability exposure that accompanies that reimbursement needs to be covered.

 HNOA claims that happen to real businesses — and why no other policy in the program would have responded.